Are students from colleges and universities other than the University of Washington eligible to apply?

 What technical tools are used by the research teams?

 This really varies depending on the needs of the project.
-Research teams have used a variety of programming languages in the past, but the most common are probably Python, R, and SQL.
+Research teams have used a variety of programming languages in the past, but the most common are Python, R, and SQL.
 Most teams in the past have used cloud computing resources to some extent in their work.
-A lot of our projects have a spatial analysis component and incorporate ArcGIS or QGIS.
-Nearly all projects involve some sort of visualization, which might involve learning tools like Shiny, D3, Tableau, and others.
+Many of our projects have a spatial analysis component and incorporate ArcGIS or QGIS.
+Nearly all projects involve some sort of visualization, which might involve learning tools like Matplotlib, Shiny, D3, Tableau, and others.
 Many teams also end up using Jupyter Notebooks for part of their workflow.
-The only tool that is pretty much universal across all DSSG projects is Git and Github for version control.
-You are not required to have expertise in any specific languages or tools coming into the program, and we will provide tutorials on most if not all of these technologies as needed throughout the summer.
+The only tools that are pretty much universal across all DSSG projects are Git and Github for version control.
+You are not required to have expertise in any specific languages or tools to apply for the program, and we will provide tutorials on most if not all of these technologies as needed throughout the summer.

 I don’t have a computer.
-Is there one that I could use at the Studio?
+Can I borrow one?

-We expect all participants to have a personal laptop and bring it to the Studio for all DSSG activities.
-However, if you do not have a laptop, we can rent or borrow a laptop for you.
+We expect all participants to have a personal laptop for all DSSG activities.
+However, if you do not have a laptop, we may be able to loan you one.

 When will this year’s DSSG projects be announced?
 If I am selected as a DSSG Student Fellow, will I get to choose which project I will work on?

-We plan to have projects selected around the same time that we are finalizing the cohort of DSSG fellows, but please keep in mind that our projects have a lot of moving parts (multiple stakeholders, data licensing agreements, etc.) and sometimes this takes a little bit longer to come together.
-Once we have our projects finalized, we will send incoming fellows a brief description of each project for ranking according to their preferred assignments.
-We try our best to make sure that every fellow is assigned to either their first or second choice of project, but this isn’t always possible depending on how preferences are distributed across the cohort.
-We also consider other factors when forming teams, such as education level (e.g. undergrad v. advanced graduate students), technical skills, and experience with social good.
+We make every effort to have projects in place prior to making offers of admission so that short-listed candidates can have the opportunity to learn a little about each project and indicate their preferred assignment.
+We try to ensure that every fellow is assigned to either their first or second choice of project, but this isn’t always possible depending on how preferences are distributed across the cohort.
+We also consider other factors when forming teams, such as variations in education level (e.g. undergrad v. advanced graduate students), technical skills, and experience working toward social good.

 How are the 10 weeks of the DSSG program structured?

-The first two weeks of the program have a lot of structured group activities, such as icebreakers and program orientation, essential technical tutorials, stakeholder analyses and field research outings, ethics and human-centered design workshops, and project charter development.
-During the rest of the program, there are minimal structured activities for all program participants; these includes a weekly “standup meeting” and social hour.
+The first two weeks of the program (June 13-24) have a lot of structured group activities, such as icebreakers and program orientation, essential technical tutorials, stakeholder analyses and field research events, ethics and human-centered design workshops, teambuilding sessions, and project charter development.
+During the rest of the program (June 27 – August 19), there are minimal structured activities for all program participants; these include a weekly “spotlight” meeting that showcases the progress of project teams and a program-wide meeting for check-ins and announcements.
 We also occasionally offer tutorials throughout the summer as needed.
 Aside from that, you will develop a regular team schedule in conjunction with your project leads, data science mentors, and possibly external stakeholders.
 The final week of the program will include a public presentation of your work.

 What can I expect to learn in the program?

-In dividing the work on the project, your learning objectives will be balanced with the methodological needs of your team’s research question.
+In dividing the work on your project, each individual’s own learning objectives will be balanced with the needs of the team’s research question.
 You might get much better at certain skills you’re already bringing with you into the program, and you might learn entirely new skills as well.
-In the past, some of our fellows have picked up a totally new programming language, gotten familiar with cloud computing resources, trained a machine learning algorithm for the first time, etc. etc. It’s hard to say exactly what skills you will spend your time on, as each project will be different in nature; moreover, within each team, individuals may be working on different aspects of the project.
-Having said that, all students can expect to learn a lot about cleaning data, working in interdisciplinary and cross-sector teams, grappling with ethical questions in data-intensive work, thinking from a human-centered design perspective, and using best practices in reproducible science.
+In the past, some of our fellows have picked up a totally new programming language, gotten familiar with cloud computing resources, trained a machine learning algorithm for the first time, etc. It’s hard to say exactly what skills you will spend your time on, as each project will be different in nature; moreover, within each team, individuals may be working on different aspects of the project.
+Having said that, all students can expect to learn a lot about cleaning data, developing software, using best practices in reproducible science, working in interdisciplinary and cross-sector teams, grappling with ethical questions in data-intensive work, and thinking from a human-centered design perspective.
 Also, you will likely be working on a project in a domain or problem space that is new to you, and you can expect to learn a lot about that subject matter.

 I prefer to work independently.
 Are there options for working outside of a project team?